robertmartin8/PyPortfolioOpt/docs/About.rst

 computer science (and the intersection between them).
 For more about me, please head over to my `website <https://reasonabledeviations.com>`_.

 I learn fastest when making real projects.
-A few months back I began seriously trying to self-educate on certain topics in quantitative finance, and mean-variance optimisation is one of the cornerstones of this field.
+In early 2018 I began seriously trying to self-educate on certain topics in quantitative finance, and mean-variance optimisation is one of the cornerstones of this field.
 I read quite a few journal articles and explanations but ultimately felt that a real proof of understanding would